 SWIM Central is the coordinating agency for water-safety instruction and awareness in Broward County.
 It maintains the most comprehensive database in Florida for swimming pools and water-safety programs in the county.

-It is one of the only programs of its type in the country in 1999.
-Other counties have now followed are lead.
+It was one of the only programs of its type in the country when it was established in 1999.
+Other counties have now followed our lead.